 - Uncontrolled eye movements.

-Low levels of intoxication are likely to result in increased sociability and euphoria, while higher levels of consumption can result in sedation and dangerously low pulse and breathing rate.2 Drinking large amounts of alcohol can result in blackouts, or amnesia for the events that occurred while intoxicated.2
+Relatively mild intoxication can result in increased sociability and euphoria, while higher levels of consumption can result in sedation and dangerously slowed pulse and breathing rate.6 Drinking large amounts of alcohol can result in blackouts, or amnesia for the events that occurred while intoxicated.6

-Hallucinogens, such as DMT, LSD, psilocybin (magic mushrooms), and peyote (mescaline), may all differ slightly in short-term effects and intensity of intoxication, but overall, they elicit many of the same mind-altering side effects.
+Hallucinogens, such as DMT, LSD, psilocybin (magic mushrooms), and peyote (mescaline), may all differ slightly in terms of the duration and intensity of their psychoactive and physiological effects, but there are some areas of overlap in the character of such effects.